Arthur Liebehenschel

 Arthur Liebehenschel (/de/; 25 November 1901 – 24 January 1948) was a German commandant at the Auschwitz and Majdanek concentration camps during the Holocaust.
-After the war, he was convicted of war crimes by the Polish government and executed in 1948.
+Following the war, he was convicted of war crimes by the Polish government and executed in 1948.

 Early life

 Liebehenschel was born on 25 November 1901 in Posen (now Poznań).
 He studied economics and public administration.
 Too young to serve in World War I, Liebehenschel enrolled in the Freikorps "Grenzschutz Ost" in 1919.
 He also served as a sergeant major in the German armed forces (Reichswehr) afterwards.

 SS career

 In 1932, Liebehenschel joined the Nazi Party and in 1934 the SS, where he served in the SS-Totenkopfverbände (SS-TV).
 Liebehenschel became the adjutant in the Lichtenburg concentration camp, and two years later was transferred to the Concentration Camps Inspectorate in Berlin.
 In 1942, when the SS Main Economic and Administrative Office was founded, Liebehenschel was assigned to the Department D (Concentration Camps) as head of DI (Central Office).

 On 1 December 1943, Liebehenschel was appointed commandant of Auschwitz I concentration camp, succeeding Rudolf Höss.
 While continuing mass executions, he made some minor "improvements" including removing the standing cells and halting the selections to gas chambers among regular prisoners.
 According to Hermann Langbein, a prisoner at Auschwitz infirmary: "in general one could establish that even those SS members who were very bloodthirsty before became a bit more reserved because they realized that their fanaticism would not necessarily be tolerated anymore."

 On 8 May 1944, Höss returned to Auschwitz, replacing Liebehenschel, who was appointed commandant of the already emptied Majdanek camp on 19 May, succeeding Martin Gottfried Weiss.
 The camp was evacuated because of the Soviet advance into German-occupied Poland.
 Liebehenschel relocated to Trieste, Italy to the office of Odilo Globocnik, the SS and Police Leader for Operational Zone Adriatic Coast (OZAK).
 Liebehenschel became head of the SS Manpower Office there.